the-soc-org/Logus/README.md

 - `firstReviewSubmitDateProjectFieldName` - the name of the field column where the date of the first *pull request* review submission will be entered.
 Optional parameter.
 - `lastApprovedReviewSubmitDateProjectFieldName` - the name of the field column where the date of the last positive *pull request* review submission will be entered.
 Optional parameter.
 - `reviewIterationNumberProjectFieldName` - the name of the field column where the number of currently completed pull *request reviews* will be entered.
 Optional parameter.
-- `addPullRequestAuthorAsAssignee` -a parameter that determines whether the author of the pull request should be automatically assigned as an *Assignee*.
+- `addPullRequestAuthorAsAssignee` - a parameter that determines whether the author of the pull request should be automatically assigned as an *Assignee*.
 Default is `false`.